daniel-grabczewski/bnanas/README.md

 # Bnanas E-commerce store

 ## Overview
-Bnanas is not just your average e-commerce platform.
-It's a vibrant marketplace designed for fruit enthusiasts and health-conscious consumers alike.
-Users can create an account through Auth0 or use their existing Google account and start browsing and adding items to their cart right away.
-With a clean and minimalistic interface, Bnanas offers a seamless online shopping experience that enables you to indulge in the richness of nature's sweetest offerings.
+Bnanas is a vibrant marketplace designed for fruit enthusiasts and health-conscious consumers alike.
+Users can create an account through Auth0, or use their existing Google account, and start browsing and adding items to their cart right away.
+Once on their cart page, users can increase/decrease quantities and remove items, seeing the total cost of the cart being updated live.
+Afterwards, users can add order details and select from a variety of shipping options, before making their purchase.
+With a clean and minimalistic interface, Bnanas offers a seamless online shopping experience.